-We constructed a galactic Cepheid catalog from publicly available photometry for the recalibration of the MW Cepheids amplitudes ratios (Appendix~\ref{sec:catalog}).
+We constructed a galactic Cepheid catalogue from publicly available photometry for the recalibration of the MW Cepheids amplitudes ratios (Appendix~\ref{sec:catalog}).
 We employed GP interpolations on the phase-folded light curves to determine the mean magnitudes and amplitudes in different bands.
-The GP interpolations do not depend on any presumed behavior and allowed us to assign reliable error bars to our results.
-The catalog, as well as the light curves of all Cepheids in the catalog, are publicly available\footnote{\url{https://drive.google.com/drive/folders/1pCWp0_QARVE6EzsDSI5bMOaKdvIRHV6D?usp=sharing}}.
+The GP interpolations do not depend on any presumed behaviour and allowed us to assign reliable error bars to our results.
+The catalogue, as well as the light curves of all Cepheids in the catalogue, are publicly available\footnote{\url{https://drive.google.com/drive/folders/1pCWp0_QARVE6EzsDSI5bMOaKdvIRHV6D?usp=sharing}}.

 We next inspect the effect of our results on the significance of the Hubble tension, by calculating $\partial H_0/\partial\gamma$ with the fitting procedure of \citet{Mortsell2021} (which is similar to the procedure of R16; a detailed description of the fitting process can be found in these papers) and the early data set release of R22.
 We note that some improvements to the fitting procedure and additional 18 hosts were introduced in R22, which are not included in our analysis.
 However, the impact of these additions should have a minor effect on $\partial H_0/\partial\gamma$.
 Note further that the blending bias $\gamma$ deduced from Cepheid amplitudes is actually the difference between the NIR blending bias and the white filter blending bias, $\gamma_{160}-\gamma_{350}$, such that it is not straight forward to deduce the blending bias in the Wesenheit index, $\rm{F160}-0.386(\rm{F555}-\rm{F814})$, used for the $H_0$ calculation.
 In what follows, we assume that the blending bias of the term $0.386(\rm{F555}-\rm{F814})$ is small compared with $\gamma_{160}$ and we take $\gamma_{350}=0$ to test the minimal effect of $\gamma$ on $H_0$ ($\gamma_{160}>\gamma$ for any positive value of $\gamma_{350}$).